TheDaemoness/IceAndShadow3/README.md

 ## Getting Started (As A Developer)
 [![Travis CI Status](https://travis-ci.org/TheDaemoness/IceAndShadow3.svg?branch=master "Travis CI status (branch: master)")](https://travis-ci.org/TheDaemoness/IceAndShadow3)

-IaS3 uses Gradle, but does not include a gradle wrapper in VCS for largely philosophical reasons.
+IaS3 is written in Scala 2.13 and Java 8.
+It uses Gradle, but does not include a gradle wrapper in VCS for largely philosophical reasons.

 To get a usable development environment:
 1. Ensure you are using Java **8 or later, up to and excluding 11**.